 While Satan has different temptations for every person in every season of life, he utilizes the same fundamental tactics that he used at the beginning in the garden.
 During our time of sojourning here, we will be subject to an onslaught of his attacks.
 We must take up the whole armor of God.
 We must abide in God’s Word and keep our eyes fixed on Jesus, the Captain of our salvation.
 We must study the tactics of the enemy and know our own hearts.
 Finally, we must long for the coming of Christ, when our warfare will be brought to an end.
 As Brooks reminds his readers: “Until you are taken up, into the bosom of Christ, your comforts will not be full, pure, and constant.
 Until then, Satan will still be thumping on you, and spreading snares to entangle you!
 Therefore you should always be crying out with the church, ‘Come, Lord Jesus!’
 (Rev. 22:20).”

-Editor’s Note: This post is part of a series on spiritual warfare.
+Editor’s Note: This post is part of a series on spiritual warfare and was previously published on May 24, 2019.
 Previous post.
 Next post.